MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 - After that, I gave him the turn.
 That was also when I stopped avoiding his eyes, because I knew I wouldn't have stayed calm if I had done so earlier.

-- After a long talk, he agreed with me that we would break up.
+- After a long talk, Tân agreed with me that we would break up.
 Not entirely because of my reasons, but also because of my wish to do so.
-I asked him whether he thought we should break up.
-He said he didn't want to break up with me.
+I asked him whether Tân thought we should break up.
+Tân said Tân didn't want to break up with me.
 I asked again, "But do you think we should break up?".
-He pondered for a while, then replied that maybe we should.
+Tân pondered for a while, then replied that maybe we should.

-- In the second part, he was the one talking and I was the listener.
-Sometimes he cried, but he also became much calmer.
+- In the second part, Tân was the one talking and I was the listener.
+Sometimes Tân cried, but Tân also became much calmer.

-- He asked what I would do after breaking up.
+- Tân asked what I would do after breaking up.
 I said it would be the same as now, and I wasn't breaking up with him to do something else.
 And I would have time to take care of myself.
 My life would return to the things that really needed my care.
 For a long time, I had taken my care away from what needed it and given it to where it wasn't needed.
 It was kind of stupid.
 It was such a pity to realize this that I cried.

 - I also confessed that I had started to become over-controlling in this relationship.
 It exhausted both of us, and I hated it.
-I felt that he was comforted by this confession, because he then asked me about it in a calmer way.
-Maybe he finally felt some relief from the guilt that I had always seemed to put on him.
+I felt that Tân was comforted by this confession, because Tân then asked me about it in a calmer way.
+Maybe Tân finally felt some relief from the guilt that I had always seemed to put on him.

 - I told him that I wanted him to know I did not blame him.
 It was just incompatibility.

-- He asked whether we would meet after breaking up.
-I said I had no problem with that - we could still have the English meetings with Hoàng like before - but I thought he needed time to accept that this relationship had ended.
+- Tân asked whether we would meet after breaking up.
+I said I had no problem with that - we could still have the English meetings with Hoàng like before - but I thought Tân needed time to accept that this relationship had ended.

-- He asked whether we could get back together.
+- Tân asked whether we could get back together.
 I said yes and no. I would think of him as a classmate, like Hoàng, Khang, or Quân.
 We could, in theory, start another romantic relationship the way any normal love begins.
 But we would not "get back together", because this relationship had already ended.

-- He asked how I was feeling after breaking up, whether I felt relieved.
+- Tân asked how I was feeling after breaking up, whether I felt relieved.
 I said no, I didn't feel that, but I believed this was the right decision and that things would be better once we stopped.

-- He asked whether his mother scaring me was a reason.
+- Tân asked whether his mother scaring me was a reason.
 I said no. In fact, I finally realized that I wasn't scared of his mother, but I disliked her.
 But it was still not a reason.

-- I kept staring at him, and he felt uncomfortable and curious.
-He kept asking me why.
-I wondered if he wanted to hear something warm and loving.
+- I kept staring at him, and Tân felt uncomfortable and curious.
+Tân kept asking me why.
+I wondered if Tân wanted to hear something warm and loving.
 But I couldn't say that.
 I avoided giving him hope, because I really meant to end this relationship.
 Maybe the reason is, this might be the last time I could do this: looking at him without embarassment - the right of being his partner, his love.

-I asked him if he wanted to stay longer at the café.
-He said yes, so I sat there by him.
-When I stopped staring at him, he became normal again, distracted by the surroundings.
+I asked him if Tân wanted to stay longer at the café.
+Tân said yes, so I sat there by him.
+When I stopped staring at him, Tân became normal again, distracted by the surroundings.
 I suggested we go home.
 We left the café.
-He rode me to the Metro station, and we said goodbye.
+Tân rode me to the Metro station, and we said goodbye.
 I walked ahead without looking back.
 It was 10:15PM, and the Metro ran until 11PM on weekends.

 ### 2025-09-11
 An interesting post on Design Thinking: Describe the problem by VERB